Legacy-Engineers/fhir-resources-rs/docs/api_reference.md

 ## Serialization

 All resources implement `Serialize` and `Deserialize` traits for JSON serialization.
+The library follows FHIR conventions by using camelCase field names in JSON output (e.g., `resourceType`) while maintaining Rust naming conventions (snake_case) in the code.

 ### Example